Certified Nursing Assistant

 To enroll in STNA classes and become an STNA in Ohio, individuals must meet specific criteria.
 Candidates must be at least 16 years old and possess a high school diploma or its equivalent.
 The training program typically lasts for 75 hours, comprising 59 hours of class lectures and 16 hours of clinicals.
 After completing the training, candidates can register for the state exam through either D&S or their respective schools.
 The exam fee is $104, with an additional $10 for the oral component.
 For exam-related inquiries, individuals can contact D&S at (877) 851-2355 or via email at [email protected].
 Utilizing study materials provided by schools, practice tests from D&S, and targeted YouTube videos for Ohio-specific content can significantly aid in exam preparation.

-Dreambound is here to help you get on your way to classes in no time!
-We have curated a platform to help you find classes near you with ease.
-You can view classes by city in Columbus, Cincinnati, Cleveland, Toledo, and Akron.
+Dreambound is here to help you search for "cna programs near me"!
+We have curated a platform that you can use with ease and view cna classes by city in Columbus, Cincinnati, Cleveland, Toledo, and Akron.
 You can also view upcoming STNA class dates via a search by zip code in Ohio.

 If you're interested in becoming an STNA but you're in a different location, you might consider exploring opportunities to become an STNA in Baton Rouge, Harrisburg, Miami, Ogden or Seattle.
 If you haven't found your location among these, feel free to explore Dreambound to find more options near you.